abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 The identity natural transformation
 ---

-But before this, we have to get this one trivial definition out of the way --- for each functor, we have the identity natural transformation (actually a natural isomorphism) between it and itself.
+Let's first get one trivial definition out of the way: for each functor, we have the identity natural transformation (actually a natural isomorphism) between it and itself.

 ![The identity natural transformation](../11_natural_transformations/identity_natural_transformation.svg)